Aboriginal and Torres Strait Islander people should be aware that this website contains images, voices and names of deceased persons.

 September is World Alzheimer’s Month.

 The aim of the month is to raise awareness and challenge stigma surrounding Alzheimer’s and dementia.
-As a number of people in our care live with this disease we spoke our Care Manager Kathryn Hoddy on tips you can use to effectively communicate with someone
+As a number of people in our care live with this disease we spoke our Care Manager Kathryn Hoddy on tips you can use to effectively communicate with someone living with Alzheimer’s.

 “Alzheimer’s is an incurable and progressive neurological condition that affects memory, cognition and communication skills.”
 Said Kathryn.
 “It is also the most common form of dementia.
 This is why communicating with people living with Alzheimer’s requires patience, empathy and understanding.”